Showing posts with label animals. Show all posts

 5. Color the owl blue too.
 Use yellow or orange for eyes and beak.

 7. Outline everything (even the smallest branches!) with white oil pastel.
-This is a difficult chore, because you barely see the white and you run the risk that the white crayon will get blue (scrape it then!).
+This is difficult, because you barely see the white and your white crayon may get blue (scrape it then!).

 8. Paint the background with blue ink, water and a scouring pad.
 The white lines will resist the ink.
 Put undiluted blue ink on a dish and dip the soft side of a scouring pad in it.
 Stamp along the outer edges of the drawing.